w3c/wcag3/guidelines/groups/error-handling/prevent-errors/error-prevention-review.md

 ::assertion-required

-* Title, role or organization making the assertion
+* Title, role or organization making the assertion.
-* Date of assertion (if different from the date of the conformance claim)
+* Date of assertion (if different from the date of the conformance claim).

 ::assertion-recommended

-* Documentation of which forms were reviewed
+* Documentation of which forms were reviewed.
-* Documentation of any changes made as a result of the review
+* Documentation of any changes made as a result of the review.
-* Date of usability testing, if applicable
+* Date of usability testing, if applicable.